Messina Line: Facts and accidents

-In September 1987, MV Jolly Rubino is assaulted in Iran and several Crew members are injured, requiring intervention of the Italian Navy.
+In September 1987, MV Jolly Rubino was assaulted in Iran and several crew members were injured, requiring intervention of the Italian Navy.

-In 1990, MV Jolly Rosso is investigated for toxic materials smuggling, after being found abandoned close to Cosenza shores.
+In 1990, MV Jolly Rosso was investigated for toxic materials smuggling, after being found abandoned close to Cosenza shores.

-In 2002, MV Jolly Rubino is lost at sea close to South Africa, due to a fire that broke out in the engine room.
+In 2002, MV Jolly Rubino was lost at sea close to South Africa, due to a fire that broke out in the engine room.

 In December 2010, MV Jolly Amaranto sunk in shallow water near the port of Alexandria in Egypt.
 The vessel faced a severe storm, developing serious listing.
 The 21 crew members were rescued, while the ship was lost along with her cargo (over 300 containers and several trucks and cars).

 In August 2011, MV Jolly Grigio while sailing towards Marseille, collided with a fishing boat within Naples harbour.
 The collision caused the death of two fishermen, and the sinking of their boat.

-In May 2013, MV Jolly Nero while manoeuvring within Genoa port basin, lost control hitting and tiering down the Pilot Corporation tower, killing 9 people and injuring 4.
+In May 2013, MV Jolly Nero while manoeuvring within Genoa port basin, lost control hitting and tiering down the pilot corporation tower, killing 9 people and injuring 4.

 In May 2023, three vessels were sold to US Department of Transportation Maritime Administration.
 The 6,300 lane metre capacity MV Jolly Cristallo (renamed MV Cape San Juan, IMO: 9578971), Jolly Perla (renamed MV Cape Starr, IMO: 9578969) and Jolly Quarzo (renamed MV Cape Sable, IMO: 9578983) for circa $90m each.
 A fourth, Jolly Diamante (renamed MV Liberty Power, IMO: 9578957), was sold months earlier.

 These vessels are intended to be replaced, to retain the same fleet capacity size.